airliang/airliang.github.io/_posts/2025-02-17-Understanding-Irradiance-Integrals.md

 $E(p,n) = \int_{\Omega} L_i(p,\omega)|\cos \theta|\rm d\omega$

 ![](post_img/math/divide_distance_square.png)
-*Irradiance at a point p is given by the integral of radiance times the cosine of the incident direction over the entire upper hemisphere above the point.*

 The projected solid angle measure is related to the solid angle measure by